Dialectical Anthropology

 Dialectical Anthropology is a Marxist peer-reviewed academic journal of anthropology published by Springer Science+Business Media.
 It was established in 1975 by Stanley Diamond (The New School).
 Following Diamond's death in 1991, Donald Nonini took the role of acting editor-in-chief for two years.
 In 1993 Diamond's widow, Marie Josephine Diamond, became editor-in-chief.
 In 2001 she was succeeded by Sabine Jell-Bahlsen and Wolf-Dieter Narr.
 In 2008, Anthony Marcus and Kirk Dombrowski (City University of New York) became editors-in-chief.
-In 2010 the journal added a third editor-in-chief, Ananthakrishnan Aiyer (University of Michigan–Flint), who remained until he died in 2015.
-In 2013, Dombrowski was succeeded by Winnie Lem (Trent University), who co-edited the journal with Anthony Marcus until 2022 when she retired and was replaced by Jaume Franquesa (University at Buffalo).
+In 2010 the journal added a third editor-in-chief, Ananthakrishnan Aiyer (University of Michigan–Flint), who remained until he died of pneumonia in 2015.
+In 2013, Dombrowski was succeeded by Winnie Lem (Trent University), who co-edited the journal until 2022 with Anthony Marcus (University of Rochester).
+She was replaced by Jaume Franquesa (University at Buffalo) that same year.
+The journal celebrates its fiftieth anniversary in 2026 by recognizing longstanding contributions to critical apporaches to Zionism and pathbreaking essays on the Anthropology of Gender.

 Abstracting and indexing

 The journal is abstracted and indexed by: